 Whilst this all sounds very draconian and heavy handed; it is to ensure that everyone has an enjoyable time whilst they are celebrating with you and that no one is unnecessarily placed at harm.
 We have highly trained and experienced hospitality staff, including door supervisors that are experienced in helping us with these matters.

 We are, to some extent, governed by our parent companies’ rules on purchasing and procurement and as such must follow their rules and use their suppliers.
 Where possible though and is the case for products that Lysaght purchases directly for your events, we use local businesses and suppliers.
 We also impress on our suppliers the need for them to supply us with locally sourced goods or with sustainable goods.
 We have several examples of this, most of which crosses over into our environmental sustainability.
-Our supplier of table decorations, chair and table runners etc. is a local Newport company and all of their items are not only of the highest quality but are well cared for and are reused and kept in excellent condition to prolong their useful life.
+Our supplier of table decorations, chair and table runners etc. is a local Newport company and all their items are not only of the highest quality but are well cared for and are reused and kept in excellent condition to prolong their useful life.
 We do not use disposable tablecloths, but rather, we support a local company (less than 15 minutes away) that has just ventured into laundry and looking to establish themselves to launder all our tablecloths, using sustainable methods.
-We are even our own supplier.
-We grow our mint, lavender, rosemary and basil on site here that we use on our bar for our celebrations.
-Not only does that ensure it is as fresh as it can be and of the highest quality, that means it doesn’t have to travel to get here.
+We are even our own supplier, we grow our mint, lavender, rosemary, and basil on site here that we use on our bar for our celebrations, not only does that ensure it is as fresh as it can be and of the highest quality, but that also means it doesn’t have to travel to get here.

 This is more about being a good neighbour figuratively speaking rather than in a literal sense.
-We have been really lucky to inherit such a wonderful building, rich in history and lodged deep in the conscience and memory of so many people and holding so many memories.
+We have been lucky to inherit such a wonderful building, rich in history and lodged deep in the conscience and memory of so many people and holding so many memories.
 As part of being good custodians for this building, we have embarked on so many projects to bring the past to life and make it relatable to the modern day.

 We started this in some very subtle ways, this includes the wonderful comments you will see on the first-floor landing.
 These were collected from local people that had memories of the original Lysaght Institute.
 We have got a timeline on the wall in the Lysaght Suite charting our wonderful story, along with a copy of the blueprints of the wonderful Institute on the wall in the Orb Suite.
 The floor you stand on as you come in – the remains of the renowned sprung dance floor from the main ballroom, made from the finest Canadian maple.

 We have also retained a sense of history in the design of the building.
 The wonderful domed ceiling in our beautiful ballroom, not only offers some ‘wow’ to your party but is in fact the same ceiling in the same style from 1928.
 The cornices on each pillar are original restored pieces of plaster.
-The main lights in the ballroom as well as being functional are based on the original design of the original art deco style lights of Lysaght Institute heyday.
+The main lights in the ballroom as well as being functional are based on the original design of the original art deco style lights of Lysaght institute heyday.

 Our grand wooden and steel staircase is the original staircase from the building, it was originally used as a rear staff stairway.
 However, after some restoration and some love is now the staircase you now see before you and makes for a fitting stairway to your celebration.